Printer Friendly

 Use cautiously in:

-• risk of urinary retention or heat prostration
+• patients at risk for heat prostration

 • elderly patients